59.023 Red Admiral, the garden, Sept.10th 06. Feeding on last night's sugar solution.

 59.026 Peacock, Bankhouse wood, Apr.29th 06.
 Basking on Beech leaf litter.

-An adult sunning itself on Skircoat Green allotments on Feb.4th 2014 was my earliest butterfly ever and it was even that warm!?
+An adult sunning itself on Skircoat Green allotments on Feb.4th 2014 was my earliest butterfly ever and it wasn't even that warm!?

 59.031 Comma larva found at Skircoat Green allotments on gooseberry, May 30th 09.
 Also found feeding on Red Currant at this site.